igvteam/igv-docs/igv-docs/docs/IGV-Web/IGV-Web_UserGuide.md

 Selecting the `URL` option will present a dialog where you enter the full web link URL to one data file and the corresponding index file, if there is one.
 For the other options, a file chooser pops up and you can select files for mulitple tracks, along with the corresponding index files.

+!!! tip " "
-> **Note:** For indexed files, e.g. BAM files, you must explicitly select the index file along with the data file.
+    For indexed files, e.g. BAM files, you must explicitly select the index file along with the data file.
 If you also use IGV-Desktop, you may be used to IGV automatically finding and loading the index file.
 This is not always possible from a web browser, so the behavior is different in IGV-Web.

 You will be prompted to sign into a Google account if you select the `Google Drive` option, and a [Dropbox](https://www.dropbox.com) account is needed for the `Dropbox` option.

 See information on supported [file types](./fileFormats.html).

+!!! tip " "
-> **Note:** Make sure to load only data files that correspond to the current reference genome.
+    Make sure to load only data files that correspond to the current reference genome.
 In general, a genomic data file does not include information about the genome it aligns to, which means IGV cannot automatically check if they match.

-### 4. Navigate
+## 4. Navigate

 IGV-Web provides several navigation controls for specifying the genomic region to view.
 A ruler indicating the extent of the current region is displayed below the toolbar, and the size of the region and its genomic coordinates are displayed in the toolbar.